 Revised Operations are available and updates will be posted as needed

 COVID-19 is the disease caused by the virus SARS-CoV-2.
-Please see COVID-19 and Humans for more information on prevention and symptoms.
+Please refer to CDC guidance for more information on prevention and symptoms.

 The MSU Veterinary Diagnostic Laboratory provides services essential to sustain or protect life and will continue to operate.